Operation: Cannon test run.

 None - survived this operation and the war.

-Researched and dedicated to the relatives of this pilot with thanks to Claudio Meunier, Christopher Shores and Clive Williams - Aces High Volumes 1 and 2 and other sources quoted below.
+Researched and dedicated to the relatives of this pilot with thanks to Claudio Meunier, Christopher Shores and Clive Williams - Aces High Volumes 1 and 2.
+Updated with new information for the aircraft and his DFC & Bar awards.
+(Oct 2022)

 At the going down of the sun, and in the morning we will remember